oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 ---
 layout: blog_post
-title: "A Quick Guide to Elasticsearch for Spring Data and Spring Boot"
+title: "A Quick Guide to Elasticsearch with Spring Data and Spring Boot"
 author: jimena-garbarino
 by: contractor
-communities: [devops,security,mobile,.net,java,javascript,go,php,python,ruby]
+communities: [java]
 description: ""
 tags: []
 tweets: